chongtzl/readmeproject/readme.txt

 Git tracks changes of files.
 I love Git!
 Haha i am coming baby!
-Createing a new branch is quick!
+Createing a new branch is quick AND simple.